arewhyaeenn/COMP_150_LAB_5_ARRAYS_STRINGS/README.md

 }
 ```

-# TODO exercise add the implementation above to your IntArrayUtils class.
-Shorten the implementation above by using the swapIntArrayElements method made earlier.
-Test it and verify that it works!

 ### Searching Unsorted Arrays

 It is sometimes necessary to search an array for a specified value.
 If the value is there, it's index is generally what is returned.
 If the array isn't sorted, this can be a painfully slow procedure, as it is necessary to simply iterate through the array, one element at a time, looking for the specified value.
 This is called a sequential search: